 Still, Stephen Towns depicts the millions of nameless individuals through his work who by sheer will and determination, shaped the country through their labor in fields, institutions, and much more, showing that their lives and efforts also deserve prominent storytelling.

 Stephen Towns was born in 1980 in Lincolnville, South Carolina, and received a Bachelor of Fine Art in painting from the University of South Carolina.
 His work has been exhibited locally and nationally, including solo exhibitions at the Baltimore Museum of Art, York College, Goucher College, Galerie Myrtis, as well as group exhibitions at the Smithsonian National Museum of African American History and Culture, Jack Shainman Gallery: The School, August Wilson Cultural Center, Arlington Art Center, Montpelier Arts Center, Star-Spangled Banner Flag House and Museum.
 His work has been featured in publications such as the New York Times, Cultured Magazine, ARTnews, American Craft Council Magazine, and The Baltimore Sun.
 Towns was honored as the inaugural recipient of the 2016 Municipal Art Society of Baltimore Travel Prize and received a Greater Baltimore Cultural Alliance Rubys Artist Grant in 2015.
 In 2018, Towns was a semi-finalist for Sondheim Artscape Prize and awarded a MD State Arts Council’s Individual Artist Award.
-Towns’s work is in the collections of the Smithsonian National Museum of African American History and Culture, The Baltimore Museum of Art, the City of Charleston, South Carolina, The Nelson Atkins Museum, St. Louis, Missouri, the private collection of Art + Practice, artist Mark Bradford’s nonprofit based in Leimert Park, Los Angeles, as well as other private collections nationally and abroad.
+Towns’s work is in the collections of the Smithsonian National Museum of African American History and Culture, The Baltimore Museum of Art, the City of Charleston, South Carolina, The Nelson Atkins Museum, Kansas City, Missouri, the private collection of Art + Practice, artist Mark Bradford’s nonprofit based in Leimert Park, Los Angeles, as well as other private collections nationally and abroad.
 In 2022, Towns exhibited Declaration and Resistance, a solo exhibition of paintings and quilts at the Westmoreland Museum of American Art, Pennsylvania.
 Additional recent acquisitions include The Huntington Museum of Art in West Virginia and The Rockwell Museum.
 Towns currently lives and works in Baltimore, MD.